ibm-build-lab/NLU-demo-with-ui/README.md

 ## Modifying what results you want to see

-To change what is displayed from the analyzation, simple edit the src/App.js file.
+To change what is displayed from the analyzation, simply edit the `src/App.js` file.
 Locate the line (approx line 82):
 ```
 document.getElementById("results").textContent = JSON.stringify(body.sentiment.document, null, 4);
 ```